 -

 Understand Place Value: The key to converting decimals to fractions is understanding place value.
 Each digit to the right of the decimal point represents a fraction with a denominator that is a power of 10.
-For example, the first digit is in the tenths place (1/10), the second is in the hundredths place (1/100), the third is in the thousandths place (1/1000), and so on.
+To give you an idea, the first digit is in the tenths place (1/10), the second is in the hundredths place (1/100), the third is in the thousandths place (1/1000), and so on.
 Knowing this makes it easier to write the decimal as a fraction.

 To reinforce your understanding of place value, practice identifying the place value of each digit in various decimal numbers.
+Which means this will help you quickly convert decimals to fractions without confusion.
 Use a place value chart to visualize the positions and their corresponding fractional values.
-This will help you quickly convert decimals to fractions without confusion.
-For instance, in the number 0.125, the 1 is in the tenths place, the 2 is in the hundredths place, and the 5 is in the thousandths place, which means it can be written as 125/1000.
+Here's the thing — for instance, in the number 0.
+125, the 1 is in the tenths place, the 2 is in the hundredths place, and the 5 is in the thousandths place, which means it can be written as 125/1000.

 -